-The FBA seconds SSR experts to international peace missions.
+As part of Sweden’s international development cooperation, FBA has the mission to work with SSR in a number of countries.
+FBA also seconds Swedish SSR experts to international peace missions.
 Please see the map about our international projects.

 The FBA coordinates a network of Swedish government agencies working on issues related to SSR.
 The FBA also represents Sweden on the board of the International Security Sector Advisory Team (ISSAT).